Hope. Help. Here.

 Have other ideas?
 Please contact us.

 Save a life.
-Carry Naloxone.
-Get test strips.
+Carry Naloxone (Narcan®).

 Naloxone (Narcan®) is an emergency medicine that can stop an opioid overdose.